In Surah 5, Muhammad recounts the story of Cain and Abel (Genesis 4:1-15):

 31 Then Allah sent a crow digging ˹a grave˺ in the ground ˹for a dead crow˺, in order to show him how to bury the corpse of his brother.
 He cried, "Alas!
 Have I ˹even˺ failed to be like this crow and bury the corpse of my brother?"
 So he became regretful.

-First, recognize that gone is any humanity or realism from the story.
+First, notice that any humanity or realism from the story has been taken away.
 Instead, Abel - who of course, sounds just like Muhammad - taunts Cain, and wants Cain to kill him, so that Cain will go to Hell (verse 29).

 Secondly, focus on verse 32.
 It says that as a result of Cain killing Abel, Allah "ordained for the children of Israel that whoever takes a life, it will be as if they killed all of humanity; and whoever saves a life, it will be as if they saved all of humanity".

 How does that follow from the story given in verses 27-31?
-It doesn't.
-Instead, we have to go outside of the Quran, to the source from which Muhammad plagiarized this story, in order to understand how that follows from the account of Cain killing Abel.
+It does not.
+Instead, one has to go outside of the Quran, to the source from which Muhammad took this story, in order to understand how that follows from the account of Cain killing Abel.

 The following passage from Mishnah Sanhedrin gives the source of the teaching referenced in Surah 5:32: